roman-milk/roman-milk.github.io/carin.md

  Without warning Sandra curled her forefinger and shoved the bent knuckle into Dawn's mouth.
 "Once a whore always a whore.
 I love watching you fuck... cum all over Jeffery's cock.
 I've never seen anyone move her ass like you do... shoving it back at Jeffery's cock," Sandra whispered.
 Suddenly the clitoris heartbeat got quicker and more ruthless.
 Sandra squeezed as hard as she could and yanked on the delicate clitty.
 "Keep cumming... keep cumming... keep cumming!"

  So Dawn did!
 The molten cream filled every crock and cranny and her body suffered from a never-ending orgasm.
 What made it so demoralizing was the fact she had zero control and no stamina, as compared to an inexperienced teenager.
 Dawn might have stopped, but Sandra was too devious.
 The woman leaned forward and put her mouth on Dawn's ear.
 "Your orgasm lasts forever.
 Keeping fucking Jeffery and let him fill your belly with baby sperm.
 I'm cumming just dreaming about it."
-Report_Story #4